What Is Blended Learning?

 Blended Learning Combines the Benefits of eLearning and Face-To-Face Training

-When it comes to sustained learning programs—those that take place over time—a blended learning approach can offer several benefits:
+When it comes to sustained learning programs—those that take place over time—a blended learning strategy can offer several benefits:

 - Learning that is both cost-effective and more effective at reaching larger numbers of learners in remote areas.